domdomegg/google-calendar-to-unitemps/README.md

 This won't enter events that cross days (e.g. 11:30pm to 00:30am).
 As a simple workaround, just split the event into two (e.g. 11:30pm to midnight, midnight to 00:30am).

-I'm unlikely to improve this as I rarely work over midnight.
-Feel free to submit a PR if you add this! :)
+I'm unlikely to improve this as I didn't work over midnight.
+A PR is welcomed to fix this if necessary.